Apply now to get early access pricing — forever!

 The hormone injection can lead to emotional symptoms similar to PMS symptoms (irritability, heightened emotions, and tenderness) and sometimes they’re more intense than what a woman regularly experiences in her cycle.

-How therapy can help during IVF
+How therapy or counseling can help during IVF

 Now that we’ve covered some of the not-so-great elements of IVF, we can dive into ways to cope and explore the more positive side of IVF: the journey toward conceiving!